RakhithJK/BishopFox-sliver-wiki/Linux-Install-Script.md

-This script will install the latest version of Sliver as a systemd service, installs Windows cross-compiler dependencies (mingw), and setup multiplayer for the current user.
-After running the script connect locally by running `sliver`
+This script will install the latest version of Sliver as a systemd service, installs Windows cross-compiler dependencies (mingw), and setup multiplayer for the all local users.
+After running the script connect locally by running `sliver`.

 https://github.com/BishopFox/sliver/blob/master/docs/install